 Because the infrastructure of the country is relatively poor, getting around is time consuming.
 Very time consuming unless you fly.
 Like Mandalay to Bagan by bus is 40 minutes by plane, 10 hours by bus or overnight by ferry.

 So if you've only got 3 weeks and a limited budget, I'd keep your travel plans tights and not try to do too much.

 - Yangon & Schwedagon pagoda (of course) plus some of the little known villages in the delta.

 - Mrauk U and Ngapali on the West Coast (like much of Asia 30 years ago - go before it all changes!) over 6 years ago

 Kachin state travel can be difficult and local people are a little suspicious of the camera so always ask.Nights can be cold and flights are efficient ...three weeks will fly by

 Internal flights can be arranged in Yangon and there are 3 flights for the price of two

 The beautiful lake nr to Hopin was recently closed

-Carry at least 5 copies of your passport over 5 years ago
+Carry at least 5 copies of your passport about 6 years ago